-The following strategic priorities will address the challenges identified in this plan, and form the basis for recommended actions. .
+The following strategic priorities will address the challenges mentioned aboveidentified in this plan, and form the basis for actions recommended actions. \in this plan.

 - Effectiveness Implement operational efficiencies to reduce the costs and free up revenue. - Growth Work to increase the county's population and tax base fund services in a balanced manner.
-Richland County must find a balance between infrastructure, workforce, housing, and population. - Focus Evaluate, prioritize, and scale back or eliminate discretionary services in order to focus resources on providing services with sustainable revenue or which generate measurable community wealth. - Improvement Create a culture of continual improvement to sustain progress.
+Richland County must find a balance between infrastructure, workforce, housing and population. - Focus Scale back or eliminate discretionary services that cannot provide sustainable revenue to cover their costs.
+Evaluate our discretionary services in order to focus resources on providing services with sustainable revenue. - Improvement Create a culture of continual improvement to sustain progress.
+Tasks that bring in younger families to live and work in Richland County.